Team Members

 Graduate Student Member

 Cristina is a Ph.D.
-Student in Biological Anthropology at the University of Washington (UW) interested in the intersections between human biomechanics and molecular anthropology.
-She is particularly interested in expanding the knowledge base we use to understand human energetics - much of our work is based on samples with limited demographics and phenotypes - limiting its applicability to humans at large.
-She has previously presented on topics with applications for Rehabilitation Medicine and Biomechanics.
+Student of Biological Anthropology at the University of Washington (UW).
+Her research centers on the intersections between hominin biomechanics, bone biology, human reproduction, and their combined impact on aging.
+She is particularly interested in expanding the knowledge base we use to understand osteological aging - much of our work is based on samples with limited demographics and phenotypes, limiting its applicability to humans at large.
+Her work is supported by a Biological Mechanisms of Healthy Aging Training Grant (NIH/NIA T32 AG066574) and the UW Medicine Department of Orthopaedics and Sports Medicine Jerome H. Debs II Endowed Chair in Orthopaedic Traumatology.
+She has previously presented on topics with applications for rehabilitation medicine, biomarker validation, biomechanics, and energetics.

 Katie Rainsberger